username

 To hike

 101 Loop to Park Take the I-10 west out of Phoenix to the 101 Loop Freeway.
 Go north on the 101 to Olive Blvd.
-Take a left and head west 13.5 miles to the White Tanks park entrance.
+Take a left and head west 13.5 miles to the White Tank Mountain Park entrance.

-I-10 to Park To get to the White Tanks Park from downtown (PHX) stay on I-10 to Cotton Lane.
+I-10 to Park To get to the White Tank Mountain Park from downtown (PHX), stay on I-10 to Cotton Lane.
 Then go North 7 miles to Olive Ave, there is a stop sign and a Fertazone plant on the NW corner.
 Take a left (west) to the park.
 By going this you miss the new stop lights and the added stop signs on Olive.

 (maybe outdated, get directions at the information center) Continue into the park on White Tank Mountain Road.
 Passing the information center at about 1.2 miles.
 Continue to Waterfall Road.
 Pass the Waterfall Trailhead.
 Pass the playground.
 Pass the Mesquite / Waddell Trailhead.
 Be on the lookout for a small parking area for the Waddell Trail to your left.
 If you come back out to White Tank Mountain Road you need to backtrack.